input-output-hk/jormungandr/doc/configuration/network.md

     from.
 This is the public address that will be distributed to other peers of the network that may find interest into participating to the blockchain dissemination with the node;
-- *topics_of_interests*: the different topics we are interested to hear about:
+- *topics_of_interest*: the different topics we are interested to hear about:
     - *messages*: notify other peers this node is interested about Transactions typical setting for a non mining node: `"low"`.
 For a stakepool: `"high"`;
     - *blocks*: notify other peers this node is interested about new Blocs.